nhma20/FPGA_AI/README.md

 ## About repository

-The [src](/src/) directory contains the source files of this repository.
+The [src](/src/) directory contains the source files of this repository divided into the following subdirectories:

 [hls](/src/hls/)